CoderDojoTC/chatgpt-for-teachers/docs/prompts/09a-turtle-graphics.md

 # Create a loop to draw the squares
 for i in range(20):
-    # Set the random color
+    # Set the random color to be a decimal number from 0 to 1
     t.fillcolor(random.random(), random.random(), random.random())
     # Begin filling the square
     t.begin_fill()